 Gas Industry Company administers the Gas Governance (Critical Contingency Management Regulations 2008) Regulations.
 The purpose of the Regulations is to achieve the effective management of critical gas outages and other security of supply contingencies without compromising long-term security of supply.
 The Regulations achieve this principally through the appointment of a Critical Contingency Operator (CCO) which has a range of powers, particularly to curtail gas consumption during critical contingencies.

 Critical Contingency Operator

-The Critical Contingency Operator role is performed byPersons approved by Gas Industry Company in accordance with a Service Provider Agreement (SPACCO).
-The role of the Critical Contingency Operator includes to:
+The Critical Contingency Operator role is performed byPersons approved by Gas Industry Company in accordance with a Service Provider Agreement (SPACCO) with Plant & Platform Ltd. The role of the Critical Contingency Operator includes to:

 • determine & declare the onset of a Critical Contingency• call for load curtailment as required to balance the system• monitor the supply/demand balance and adjust load curtailment directions as necessary, and• determine when it is safe to terminate a Critical Contingency.